mantidproject/mantid/qt/scientific_interfaces/ISISReflectometry/README.md

 ### `Common`

-Contains non-GUI-specific utility files useful in more that one component of the reflectometry interface but that are still specific to this interface; more generic utilities should be put elsewhere, e.g. in Framework.
+Contains non-GUI-specific utility files useful in more than one component of the reflectometry interface but that are still specific to this interface; more generic utilities should be put elsewhere, e.g. in Framework.

 ### `TestHelpers`